JarmoKukkola/Ionic2-ng2-translate/README.md

 # Ionic2-ng2-translate

-Implementing localization of string with Ng2-Translate and Ionic 2
+Implementing localization of strings with Ng2-Translate and Ionic 2

 # Initialization